Target Specific De Novo Design of Drug Candidate Molecules with Graph Transformer-based Generative Adversarial Networks: Methods

-where $x$ denotes real molecules that has been used in the first discriminator of DrugGEN, obtained from ChEMBL, DrugBank; $\tilde{x}$ denotes the real molecules, which interact with the selected target proteins, used in the second discriminator of DrugGEN; $z$ denotes the input distribution, the input of the first generator of DrugGEN; $K_p$ denotes the annotation matrix and $A_p$ denotes the adjacency matrix of the protein; $p_{r}$ denotes real data distribution and $p_{g}$ generated data distribution.
-It has been shown in the literature that using gradient penalty (GP) improves the performance of WGAN ~\cite{gulrajani2017improved}.
-Due to this, we utilized GP, and its loss is formulated as:
+where $x$ denotes real molecules, which are experimentally validated inhibitors of the target of interest, that has been used in the discriminator of DrugGEN; $z$ denotes the input distribution of the generator; $p_{r}$ denotes real data distribution and $p_{g}$ the generated data distribution.
+It has been shown in the literature that using gradient penalty (GP) improves the performance of WGAN \cite{Gulrajani_Ahmed_Arjovsky_Dumoulin_Courville_2017}.
+Due to this, we utilized GP, and its loss is formulated as: \\